Nima-Mollaei/Currency-Converter/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Feel free to fork this repo, open issues, or submit pull requests.
+Feel free to fork this repo, open issues, or submit pull requests